zsebtanar/zsebtanar/README.md

 ### Hints
 You can generate hints for exercises.
-In this case you have to return an extra variabel in the end of the function, e.g.:
+In this case you have to return an extra variable in the end of the function, e.g.:
 ```
 return array(
     'question'  => $question,